JacksonKuo/blog/_posts/2025-5-11-terraform-cloudflare.markdown

 However going to `https://bakacore.com:443` shows this unappealing Cloudflare *Web server is down* page.
 There is apparently is no way to turn this page off without using a Cloudflare worker.
 Oh well, it's nothing I really care about that much right now..

 The second issue was that my local laptop DNS was using a DNS server set by my routers ISP.
 This IPv6 nameserver was frequently offline for a few minutes and back online for 5 mins and would continuous cycle between down and available.
 This unstableness resulted in a random `DNS_PROBE_FINISHED_NXDOMAIN` errors when trying to resolve `bakacore.com`.
-I wwitched my default DNS server to `1.1.1.1` which fixed the issue.
+I switched my default DNS server to `1.1.1.1` which fixed the issue.

 # References
 [^1]: [https://developers.cloudflare.com/fundamentals/setup/manage-domains/add-site/](https://developers.cloudflare.com/fundamentals/setup/manage-domains/add-site/)